lewislarsen/youtube-channel-notifier/README.md

 # YouTube Channel Notifier

-This project is a Channels Management System that checks YouTube channels for new videos and sends notifications when new videos are found.
-It includes commands to add new channels and to check all channels for updates.
+The YouTube Channel Notifier is a simple tool for managing and monitoring YouTube channels.
+It periodically checks RSS feeds for new videos and sends notifications when updates are detected.
+This project is managed exclusively via Terminal console commands, with no web interface.

 ## Features

 - **Check Channels:** Check all YouTube channels for new videos and send notifications.
-- **Add Channel:** Add a new YouTube channel and perform an initial video import.
 - **Email Notifications:** Send email notifications when new videos are found.

 ## Requirements